aTasja/PracticalShootingSimulatorRifle/README.md

 -----------------------------
 [![Created asssets for the game](https://img.youtube.com/vi/KK5DAY0A4cY/maxresdefault.jpg)](https://youtu.be/KK5DAY0A4cY)<br />

-The spirit of IPSC competitions inspired us to create this game.
-We think this shooting discipline and competitions are fascinating, dynamic, and useful for all civilian firearms holders.

-Athletes work hard to get solid firearm control skills, to gain self-control, and the ability to think right in the process of completing the exercises.
+This is the second game in the PSS series.

-The exercise materials from past ASIA PACIFIC EXTREME OPEN championships are used in this game.
-You may get more information about W.E.C if you look at https://www.worldextremecup.com/.
+This time I used the exercise materials from the past Rifle World Championship 2019.
+You may get more information about RWC if you look at https://rws2019.com/.

-This game contains Shoot Off also.
+This game contains Shoot-Off also.

 To achieve a better result in this game, you need to think about a better game plan before beginning the stage and control yourself during a pass through the stage.
-So you will feel yourself like a competitor athlete in a match.
+So you will feel like a competitor athlete in a match.

+This game uses an SQL server to gain leaderboards and achievements.

 Some used assets:
 --------------------------